forging2012/m157q.github.io/content/posts/install-arch-linux-on-macbook-air-mid-2013.md

 I forgot to mute the volume before deleting the OS X.
 So, I have to get an OS X installed on USB drive.
-In order to muse the firmware boot sound and for the firmware updating in the furture.
+In order to mute the firmware boot sound and for the firmware updating in the furture.

 ### Hotkey Settings